sitaocheng/Knowledge_Interplay/README.md

 # EchoQA
-Code and dataset for EchoQA, testing LLMs ability to leverage parametric knowledge when contextual knowledge is available.
+Code and dataset (**EchoQA**) for [“Understanding the Interplay between Parametric and Contextual Knowledge”](https://arxiv.link), testing LLMs' ability to leverage parametric knowledge when contextual knowledge is available.